aawyatt/DS4010_E/data_folder/clean/README.md

 - **Dining Hall**: Which dining hall in particular they are refering to.
 - **reviewUrl**: Link to where the data came from.
 -  **Date**: When the review was posted.

+`CleanedReviews.csv` has 1 row per residence area on campus and one column for each semester starting in Spring 2021 and ending in Spring 2024(we are currently looking into getting more recent data).
+Each cell within this file has the total population of students residing in that hall in the given term.